 There are 3 dogs, and 6 cats, couple of ducks and a few chickens floating about.
 And Dave finally has his tractor and "man shed".
 There are also 3 kids, a ginger one who will help for free, and two city kids who think sand shoes are suitable for farm life and a Grandson who already has the "farmer gait" .

-The renovations have started once more , this time the barns , in the hope of some nice little holiday cottages so we are back to having piles of sand and stone while the work is done .
-But we know it will all be worth it when holiday makers can have the pleasure of Armstrong looking through their window while they eat breakfast !
+The renovations have been once more , this time the barns , two nice little holiday cottages.
+But we know it has all been worth it when holiday makers can have the pleasure of Armstrong looking through their window while they eat breakfast !